eyalroz/cuda-api-wrappers/README.md

 Most, but not quite all, API calls in the Runtime, Driver, NVTX and NVRTC are covered by these wrappers.
 You can find the main omissions as [issues tagged with "missing-cuda-feature"](https://github.com/eyalroz/cuda-api-wrappers/issues?q=is%3Aissue+is%3Aopen+label%3Amissing-cuda-feature), intended for further development work.
 Additionally, the wrapper library does not cover the APIs for interoperability with OpenGL, Direct3D, EGL and VDAPU.

 The [Milestones](https://github.com/eyalroz/cuda-api-wrappers/milestones) indicates some features which aren't covered and are slated for future work.
-Since I am not currently working on anything graphics-related, there are no short-term plans to extend coverage to more graphics-related APIs; however - PRs are welcome.
+Since I am not currently working on anything graphics-related, there are no short-term plans to extend coverage to more graphics-related APIs.
+Support for CiG (CUDA-in-Graphics) is also not currently planned; however - PRs are welcome.

 ## A taste of some features in play